ELUVEITIE - Everything Remains (As It Never Was) (2010)

 propulsive verse riff that fits in perfectly with the folk instruments

 or the more tremolo-ish riffing leading into the bridge.
-Chigrel nails
+Chrigel nails

 the verses, and then lets Anna make her much-needed return to the mic to